xcytxs/Idev2/README.md

 - ⬜ Load local projects into the app
 - ⬜ Ability to revert code to earlier version
 - ⬜ Prompt caching
+- ⬜ Ability to enter API keys in the UI
 - ⬜ Have LLM plan the project in a MD file for better results/transparency

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser